kaape/kaape.github.io/projects/index.md

 </div>
 </section><!-- /#table-of-contents -->

+This is a curated list of my mentionable side projects from the past and also ongoing ones.
+It's a nice chronic of the past 10 years with my progression from game programming as a starting point to web programming and a more specialized industry theme.
+Most of the projects from my professional career aren't listed for obvious reasons.

 ## Runway

 Minimal Mistakes now requires [Jekyll](http://jekyllrb.com/) 2.2+.
 Make sure to run `gem update jekyll` if you aren't on the latest version or `gem install jekyll` if this is your first time installing it.